 The READ EARLY READ OFTEN campaign is ongoing at the Library.
 Parents and caregivers can use five simple practices to help children develop the early literacy skills they need for school readiness:

 Parents and caregivers are invited to join storytime programs for more information on how to support early learning from birth.

-Audios, ebooks, and videos are now available from the Library to your home computer/device any time of the day or week.
+Audios and eBooks are now available from the Library for your home computer/device any time of the day or week.
 Library2Go is now offered to local patrons.
 Call the Library to get your account set up.
 Library2Go is a service from the Oregon Digital Library Consortium that provides access to portable, digital content.
 The program is funded by Libraries of Eastern Oregon (LEO), and the Wildhorse Foundation..

 Museum Passes Now Available for Checkout: Passes to the Maryhill Museum and the Tamastslikt Cultural Institute are now available through the Library.
 Call 426-3969 for more information.

 The Wallowa County Library operates out of the Enterprise office at 207 NW Logan Street.
 The County Library provides free services to all residents living in Wallowa County.
 The library system holds over 23,000 materials including books, audios, and videos.
 Annually the Library checks out 12,000 materials to branch sites, city libraries, child care providers, schools, and outreach program participants.